 FACILITATORS: 1 per workshop

-RESOURCES: Ideas in cards/Post-it, Pens, Post-its, Dot stickers, large sheet of paper or whiteboard
+RESOURCES: Ideas in cards/Post-it, Pens, Post-its, Dot stickers, a large sheet of paper or whiteboard

 PARTICIPANTS: Up to 30 per group, design team, partners, community members